iter8-tools/iter8/mkdocs/docs/tutorials/deployment-patterns/fixed-split.md

         apiVersion: iter8.tools/v2alpha2
         kind: Experiment
         metadata:
-          name: canary-exp
+          name: fixedsplit-exp
         spec:
           # target identifies the service under experimentation using its fully qualified name
           target: bookinfo-iter8/productpage
           strategy:
-            # this experiment will perform a Canary test
+            # this experiment will perform an A/B test
-            testingPattern: Canary
+            testingPattern: A/B
-            # this experiment will progressively shift traffic to the winning version
+            # this experiment will not shift traffic during iterations
-            deploymentPattern: Progressive
+            deploymentPattern: FixedSplit
             actions:
               # when the experiment completes, promote the winning version using kubectl apply
               finish: